theRealMarkCastillo/apple-mlx-consciousness/EXPERIMENTS.md

 ---

-## Experiment 2: The Benefit of Dreaming
+## Experiment 2: The Benefit of Dreaming (Prioritized Replay)
 **Hypothesis:** "Dreaming" (offline training) significantly reduces the agent's surprise (prediction error) when facing the world.
+Prioritized Replay should make this process faster by focusing on hard examples.

 ### Setup
 1. Open `02_Learning_and_Dreaming.ipynb`.